 Vance Music Center

-After 72 years in Bloomington, Vance Music Center has announced it would be permanently closing on August 30.
+After 72 years in Bloomington, Vance Music Center announced it would be permanently closing on August 30, 2020.

 “We want to thank all of our loyal customers and friends we have met over the years,” the shop said in a Facebook post.

-This Asian fusion restaurant will offer pho and other Thai dishes, bubble tea, and traditional Thai baked goods.
+This Asian fusion restaurant offers pho and other Thai dishes, bubble tea, and traditional Thai baked goods.

-Blooming Thai is currently set to open by the end of August at the former location of Darn Good Soup, 107 N. College Ave.
+Blooming Thai opened at the end of August at the former location of Darn Good Soup, 107 N. College Ave.

 Board & Brush Creative Studio